Pairwise versus multiple network alignment: Introduction

+Again, because PNA and MNA generally produce alignments of different types (aligned node pairs versus aligned node clusters, respectively), alignment quality measures designed for alignments of one type do not necessarily work for alignments of the other type.
+Also, alignment quality measures designed for alignments of two networks do not necessarily work for alignments of more than two networks.
 Due to this difficulty, when a new PNA or MNA method is proposed, it is only compared against other NA methods from the same category.
 However, since both PNA and MNA have the same goal of across-species knowledge transfer, we argue that there is a need to compare them.
 This is especially true because early evidence suggests that aligning each pair of considered networks via PNA and then combining the pairwise alignments into a multiple alignment spanning all of the networks can be superior to directly aligning all networks via MNA \citep{SMAL}.